 Movement is life and life is movement.
 Movement is the language of the brain.
-Most experts in health related disciplines agree that movement is central to our heath and continued wellbeing.
+Most experts in health related disciplines agree that movement is central to our health and continued wellbeing.
 That is movement with mindful attention.
-When we bring mindful attention to our movement,-this can be movement of our physical bodies, feet, hips, heads, hands; it can be thoughts moving across our minds or it can be the movement of feelings in and out of our hearts,- research has shown that the brain starts growing new neural connections, creating new pathways and possibilities for change.
+When we bring mindful attention to our movement,-the movement of our physical bodies, feet, hips, heads, hands; the thoughts moving across our minds or the movement of feelings in and out of our hearts,- research has shown that the brain starts growing new neural connections, creating new pathways and possibilities for change.

 If our movements are done automatically or mindlessly, this does not provide our brain with new information.
 On the contrary it tends to deepen already existing brain patterns which can contribute to deep-seated habits or a type of sameness to our everyday life and a loss of flexibility and fluidity in our bodies and minds.

 Movements linked with mindful attention to our sensations, feelings and actions serve as rich sources of information to the brain.
-By paying mindful attention to our movements weariness can turns to vitality, curiosity and interest; rigid shoulders have possibilities to loosen, feet can become flexible and grounded and locked up emotions are given space for expression.
+By paying mindful attention to our movements weariness can turn to vitality, curiosity and interest; rigid shoulders have possibilities to loosen, feet can become flexible, grounded and locked up emotions are given space for expression.

 Years of maintaining similar routines and movements that are repeated over and over in the same mindless ways, can become restrictive.
 Pain and physical discomfort affect our emotional and intellectual lives, limiting our responses to the world around us.
 This can all contribute to losing the zest for life.